ThaiTechTales/aws/README.md

 ## Purpose

 This repository serves as a centralised hub for all AWS-related projects.
-The aim is to explore and implement various AWS services and solutions, showcasing practical knowledge of cloud architecture, infrastructure management, and automation.
+The aim is to explore and implement various AWS services and solutions, showcasing practical knowledge of cloud architecture, infrastructure management, and cloud-native application development.

 ## Intention